Levonelle or ellaOne?

 Even though the morning after pill is highly effective, it (like all other methods of contraception) is not 100% guaranteed.
 For this reason, you should pay attention to your menstrual cycle for that month and if your period doesn’t come then you should do a pregnancy test.
 If you are pregnant then you’ll be able to discuss your options with a doctor.

 If you are not pregnant then you should perhaps look into more long term contraceptive options.
 While the morning after pill is a valuable option for women, it should be used rarely and not relied upon regularly. ellaOne cannot be used more than once in the same menstrual cycle and although Levonelle can be, it’s not advised.
+You can buy ellaOne from UK Meds.
 If you find yourself needing the morning after pill more than once then you should look into options such as the contraceptive pill (combined or mini), the IUD, the contraceptive patch, the coil or the contraceptive vaginal ring.
 All are very valid options and have shown to be highly effective (when used properly) but it’s all about finding the one that suits you, your lifestyle and your body.